anjali21a/Tic-Tac-Toe/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or feedback, please contact [your email or GitHub username].
+For any questions or feedback, please contact connectkumarianjali@gmail.com.